opspec-pkgs/slack.teams.invite/README.md

 # problem statement
-invites a user to a team (via email)
+invites a user to a slack team (via email)

 # example usage